School Meals at The Whitchurch CE Federation

 Water, milk and fruit juice are offered daily.

-Chartwells can cater for special diets - for information on allergens and special diets please see the link to their policy below.
+Chartwells can cater for special diets - for information on allergens and special diets please see the links below.

 Paying for School Meals